plainsource/activekit/README.md

 ### Position Attribute

 Add positioning to your ActiveRecord models.

-Position attribute provides full positioning functionality using lexicographic ordering for your model database records.
+Position Attribute provides full positioning functionality using lexicographic ordering for your model database records.

 You can add multiple position attributes in one model to store different arrangements.